Frequently Asked Questions¶

 What is Quantum Pipeline?

-Quantum Pipeline is an extensible framework for exploring Variational Quantum Eigensolver (VQE) algorithms with production-grade data engineering.
+Quantum Pipeline is an extensible framework for exploring Variational Quantum Eigensolver (VQE) algorithms backed by a modern data stack.
 It combines quantum chemistry simulations using Qiskit with a streaming data platform built on Apache Kafka, Spark, Airflow, and Iceberg.

 The system supports both CPU and GPU-accelerated simulation, and all results are automatically serialized, streamed, and stored for analysis.
-It was developed as part of a thesis project to demonstrate the integration of quantum computing workloads with modern data engineering practices.
+It was developed as part of a thesis project to demonstrate effects of GPU acceleration on quantum computing workloads.

 What is the Variational Quantum Eigensolver (VQE)?